Blog/Best Place to Inject Tirzepatide: 3 Sites Ranked

 Most injection discomfort is minor and self-resolving.
 Three situations require medical attention.

-Signs of allergic reaction.
-Hives beyond the injection site, swelling of the face, lips, tongue, or throat, difficulty breathing, or rapid heartbeat.
-These require emergency care.
+Signs of systemic allergic reaction: Hives spreading beyond the injection site, facial or lip swelling, difficulty breathing, or rapid heartbeat.
+These require emergency evaluation.
+The Mounjaro prescribing information lists hypersensitivity reactions as a potential serious adverse reaction (FDA Prescribing Information, 2022).

-Persistent lumps or nodules.
-A firm lump at the injection site that does not resolve within 2 weeks could indicate lipohypertrophy, an abscess, or a granuloma.
+Persistent lump or nodule: A firm area at the injection site that does not resolve within 2 weeks may indicate lipohypertrophy, an abscess, or a granuloma.
 Your prescriber should evaluate it.

 Frequently Asked Questions